itsadityap/itsadityap/README.md

  - Polishing my skills to become an active contributer to the community.

 ##  About ME :
 I am a Tech Enthusiast who is always ready to discuss.
-I love to talk about Science and Space Tech (ISRO is ❤).
+I love to talk about Science and Defence and Geopolitics.

- - Compiler: Official MinGW
- - Text Editors: VS Code, Sublime Text, Atom
+ - Text Editors: VS Code, Sublime Text.
  - Laptop:
       - Acer Aspire 3
       - AMD Ryzen 5 3500 U
       - 8 GB / 512 SSD
       - AMD Rageon Vega 8 Graphics

- ## Hobbies:
- - Swimming.
- - Keen interest in GeoPolitics.